Take the survey

 About the Survey

 Unlike commercial buildings, multifamily properties do not have a federally supported national survey of utility consumption, cost, and building characteristics.
 To fill this data gap, Fannie Mae assembled a team and launched a survey for multifamily properties in 2012.
 This effort resulted in the development of the 1 – 100 ENERGY STAR Score for Multifamily Housing released in 2014 and the EPA’s Water Score for Multifamily Housing released in 2017.
-After a decade, it is time to update the data underlying the scores to better represent the current energy and water use landscape.
+After a decade, it is time to update the data underlying the scores to better represent the current energy and water use landscape..

-The 2023 Survey will open March 1, 2023 and run through June 30, 2023.
+The 2023 Survey was open from March 1, 2023 through August 31, 2023.

 Resources